Sakib25800/mini-minecraft/readme.md

 ## Game Overview

-A text-based adventure game where the player must collect Ender Eyes to activate the End Portal.
-Steve needs to gather blaze powder, find a stronghold, and activate the portal frame.
+A text-based adventure where Steve must gather Blaze Powder and an Ender Pearl to activate the End Portal frame.

 ## Map (6 Rooms)